This game is rated PEGI 12

 You can chat with other players via the on-screen keyboard, or by using preset shoutouts.
 There are also present ping shouts in certain circumstances.
 You can register up to three custom groups of preset shoutouts for easy access during a quest.
 Automatically translated shoutouts cannot be edited, but your shoutouts will be translated to match your companions' languages.
 You can also send stickers in the chat.
 Each sticker has a text box in which you can enter your own message.

-Our Monster Hunter Accessibility Report details 22 accessibility features:
+Our Monster Hunter Accessibility Report documents 20 accessibility features:

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.